CGRU/cgru/docs/coding_rules/coding_rules.rst

 ============

  - Indentation: TAB.
 You can vary tab length, default 4 spaces length is normal.
 Except Python.
- - Python identation: 4 SPACES.
+ - Python indentation: 4 SPACES.
  - Code alignment: SPACES, it should not break on various tab length.
  - Variable names: ``variable_name``.
  - Function names: ``functionName``.